WINTER OFFER! WINDOWS FITTED FROM £595 & COMPOSITE DOORS FITTED FROM £1495! CALL NOW & SAVE £££

 How to stop condensation on windows

-At Phair Windows & Glass, we know that maintaining a comfortable and moisture-free environment within your Leicestershire home is essential.
+At Phair Windows, we know that maintaining a comfortable and moisture-free environment within your Leicestershire home is essential.

 Condensation is a common occurrence in many homes, but if it becomes persistent and unchecked, it can cause mould and damp issues.
 Fortunately, there are many simple ways homeowners can deal with this.